webdevjeffus/css-for-sinatra/README.md

 ### Adding the stylesheet to an existing Sinatra app
 First, you'll need to save your stylesheet to the folder in the app where you keep your stylesheets; in an app based on the Dev-Bootcamp-style Sinatra skeleton, that folder is **/public/css**.
 Then you simply add a link to the stylesheet in your app's **layout.erb** file (**layout.html.erb** for a Rails app).
 The link should come _after_ the link to **normalize.css**, but _before_ the link to the app-specific stylesheet, if there is one.
 You'll also need to insert the Google Fonts link _before_ all the stylesheet links.

-Once you've saved the stylesheet in the right folder, and added the necessary links to your **layout** file, fire up your server and open the app in the browser, and marvel at the instant styling goodness!
+Once you've saved drop-in.css in the right folder, and added the necessary links to your **layout** file, fire up your server and open the app in the browser, and marvel at the instant styling goodness!

 ### Starting from scratch
-If you're using this drop-in stylesheet from the beginning of your development process, you'll begin by saving this stylesheet, along with the current version of **normalize.css** in the appropriate folder in your app repo.
-For a DBC-style Sinatra app, that's **/public/css** again.
+If you're using this drop-in stylesheet from the beginning of your development process, you'll begin by saving **drop-in.css**, along with the current version of **normalize.css**, in the appropriate folder in your app repo.
+Again, for a DBC-style Sinatra app, that's **/public/css**.

 Then you'll want to replace the contents of the **layout.erb** file with the **\<body>** and **\<head>** elements shown in the examples, above.
 Alternately, you can use the **layout.erb** file included in this repo.
 The **layout** file in this repo assumes you're implementing user authentication and sessions, and includes the HTML for sign-up, login, logout, and user profile links in the nav bar.
 If you're not using user authentication, just replace the code inside the **\<nav>** element with simple navigation links, as in the code snippet in the example on this page, above.

-In the **\<head>** element, be sure you've included a Google Font link to serve your chosen fonts, and stylesheet links to **normalize.css** and your version of the drop-in stylesheet.
+In the **\<head>** element, be sure you've included a Google Font link to serve your chosen fonts, and stylesheet links to **normalize.css** and your version of **drop-in.css**.